🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 • Japanese Bubble Economy (1984 to 1989) — The Japanese economy experienced a historic two-decade period of growth beginning in the 1960s, that was further fueled by financial deregulation and widespread speculation that artificially inflated the worth of many corporations and land values.
 By late 1989, as the government raised interest rates, the economy fell into a prolonged slowdown that took years to recover from.

-• Dot-Com Bubble (1995 to 2002) — Sparked by rapid internet adoption, the dot-com boom saw the rapid growth of tech companies in the late 1990s, when the Nasdaq rose 800%.
+• Dot-Com Bubble (1995 to 2002) — Sparked by rapid internet adoption, the dot-com boom and bust saw the growth of tech companies in the late 1990s, when the Nasdaq rose 800%.
 But by October 2002 it had fallen 78% from that high mark.

 Key Differences Between Investing and Speculating